 We worked out a plan in which he would pick up some part-time work and then use his earnings to pay experts who could quickly and skillfully accomplish the tasks necessary for getting his business off the ground.
 Then, in the hours he devoted to his business, he would focus on the business itself, which meant curating a world-class selection of spirits and getting to know his target customer.

-So all of a sudden, he went from a bootstrapping business owner struggling to get everything done—and continually pushing his grand-opening date further into the future—to having the initial paperwork and Web design behind him, and planning a launch that would impress his customers with greater selection and quality than he’d initially thought possible.
+So all of a sudden, he went from struggling to get everything done—and continually pushing his grand-opening date further into the future—to having the initial paperwork and Web design behind him, and planning a launch that would impress his customers with greater selection and quality than he’d initially thought possible.

 This is the all-important difference between cheap and efficient: It was cheap for this entrepreneur to do everything himself, but it was efficient for him to pay someone else to turn out better, quicker results, while redirecting his own efforts toward his area of expertise.